Citroën C3 hatchback - Interior & comfort

 Both front seats are very comfortable and the view out for the driver is excellent, too.
 You’ll be able to find a really good driving position, thanks to the standard fitment of a reach and height-adjustable steering wheel.

 There’s a sense of style in there, as well, with the option of a few ‘Ambiances’ giving each car a unique feel, while details like fabric straps instead of plastic door pulls give the C3 a sense of character that’s not as prevalent in other cars in this class.
+A 'Techwood' trim option even adds faux wood accents around the interior, for a modern twist on a traditional style.

 Citroen C3 dashboard

-There’s no denying that inside the Citroen C3 is a nice place to be.
+There’s no denying the Citroen C3's interior is a nice place to be.
 Everything is easy to use, while it’s stylish, too.
 The dashboard contains the air vents and, in higher-spec models, a seven-inch touchscreen infotainment system.
 The touchscreen is easy to operate on the move for the most part, although it's frustrating that the climate control functions are hidden within the screen, instead of having physical buttons or dials.
 This means you'll have to take your eyes off the road to adjust something as simple as the temperature.

 Depending on which ‘Ambiance’ you go for, the dashboard comes in a variety of colours and materials – grey, red, and yellow all feature.
 The dials are clear and easy to read, while the rest of the fascia and the centre console is pleasingly uncluttered.
 Okay, some of the plastics don’t feel quite as high-quality as you'll find in the likes of the Volkswagen Polo or Audi A1, but they'll pass muster against much of the rest of the class.